Online Trauma Therapy in Chicago & Throughout Illinois

 Why Does the Past Still Affect Me Even Though It’s Over?

-• “I know it’s in the past.”
+“I know it’s in the past.”

-• “Other people went through worse.”
+“Other people had it worse.”

-And yet, your body reacts as if the threat is still there.
+And yet your body reacts as if the threat is still there.

-Nothing about that makes you weak.
+Nothing about this means you’re weak.

-It means your system adapted to survive.
+It means your body learned how to survive.

 Person using a laptop at home with a rainbow flag in the background, representing LGBTQIA+-affirming online therapy in Chicago and Illinois